kadowning1/mindreader/psuedocode.md

 Requirements
 To complete the assignment, you must complete the following:

-1. Pseudocode the problem in its entirety before you start coding
+1. Pseudocode the problem in its entirety before you start coding - check
-2. Use JavaScript to successfully show the transition from one view to the next view Successfully show state management for each step of the single page app ("view" 1, 2, 3, ...)
+2. Use JavaScript to successfully show the transition from one view to the next view Successfully show state management for each step of the single page app ("view" 1, 2, 3, ...) - check
-3. Only create a single index.html
+3. Only create a single index.html - check
-4. No need to refresh the page (manually or using JS)
+4. No need to refresh the page (manually or using JS) - check
-5. Update state using a variable that tells the computer what 'view' it is
+5. Update state using a variable that tells the computer what 'view' it is - check
-6. Use functions to move forward a view, backward, reset to the first view, and display the correct view on load / after every state change
+6. Use functions to move forward a view, backward, reset to the first view, and display the correct view on load / after every state change - check
-7. Use Icons of your choice, we recommend either Bootstrap Icons (best) or Font Awesome (second best) but feel free to find your own
+7. Use Icons of your choice, we recommend either Bootstrap Icons (best) or Font Awesome (second best) but feel free to find your own - fail
-8. All multiples of 9 should be the same symbol (this is important for the math gimmick to work)
+8. All multiples of 9 should be the same symbol (this is important for the math gimmick to work) - check

 ---